DJI adds an offline mode to its drones for clients with ‘sensitive operations’

 “We’re not responding to the Army, which has never explained its concerns to us,” explained Adam Lisberg, DJI’s corporate comms director for North America, in response to my inquiries along these lines.
 “We’re accelerating the rollout of something we’ve been working on for a while.
 We announced it today because enterprise customers with serious data security have made clear they need something like this for a while, and the Army memo reinforced that concern for them.
 So we’re addressing it quickly as part of our commitment to delivering what our enterprise customers need.”

-It matters because DJI isn’t a military-specific drone maker the way a company like General Atomics, which makes Predators — though the chances of a Chinese company ever being so are slim to say the least.
+It matters because DJI isn’t a military-specific drone maker, like General Atomics, which makes Predators — though the chances of a Chinese company ever being so are slim to say the least.
 It’s also a matter of public image: they’re a company looking out for consumers and the occasional government contract, not a major participator in the military-industrial complex.

 Clearly the company wants to signal that it takes its feature requests not from foreign governments, but from its valued users all over the globe, of which the Army happens to be one.